michaeldunn99/edin-mls-25-spring/task-2/README.md

 ```

 ## Running the Scaled-Balanced Design
+**Note:**
+It is important to start the load balancer before the autoscaler, as there system can't start if the autoscaler is started first and tries to register the instances with the load balancer that hasn't been started yet.

 Start the load balancer in one terminal.
 This listens at port ```http://localhost:9000```
 ```bash
 python load_balancer_round_robin.py